 The Hypothesis

-Is was at the turn of the 1900’s that the continuum hypothesis was present by Hilbert as the number one mathematical problem of the century to needed to be solved.
+It was at the turn of the 1900s that the continuum hypothesis was presented by Hilbert as the number one mathematical problem of the century that needed to be solved.
 Despite prize money being offered, the closest mathematicians could get was to prove that under our current mathematical axiom, the Continuum Hypothesis is impossible to solve.

 The unsolvable

-Whilst we can perceive the fact that there are more real numbers than integers.
-The difficult arises when we try to ascertain the density of real numbers compared to the integers.
+Whilst we can perceive the fact that there are more real numbers than integers, the difficulty arises when we try to ascertain the density of real numbers compared to the integers.
 If we cannot ascertain the size of ℵ0 then how can we make any kind of analysis.
 From the perspective of density, the real numbers are infinity dense, wherever we look.

-To this day the Continuum Hypothesis remains unsolved, and is consider unsolvable.
-That is unless some new kind of mathematical construct were to be developed that could overcome the paradoxes present by the illusive nature of infinity.
+To this day, the Continuum Hypothesis remains unsolved, and is considered unsolvable.
+That is, unless some new kind of mathematical construct were to be developed that could overcome the paradoxes present by the illusive nature of infinity.

 The Question